 The Canadian Museum for Human Rights (CMHR), currently under construction in Winnipeg, Manitoba, was established to provide a place for Canadians, and the world, to explore and promote the subject of human rights and to encourage human rights action.
 Opening in 2013, the CMHR is the first national museum established in over 40 years, and the first national museum to be located outside the National Capital Region.

-For more information about the CMHR please visit http://humanrightsmuseum.ca/ or follow us on Twitter: http://twitter.com/cmhr_news and on Facebook: http://www.facebook.com/canadianmuseumforhumanrights.
+For more information about the CMHR please visit http://humanrightsmuseum.ca/ - will open in a new tab or follow us on Twitter: http://twitter.com/cmhr_news - will open in a new tab and on Facebook: http://www.facebook.com/canadianmuseumforhumanrights - will open in a new tab.

 For more information on the partnership between the University of Winnipeg and the Canadian Museum for Human Rights or for media inquiries, please contact: